arashn/arashn.github.io/about.md

 My hobbies are hiking, weightlifting, and reading.
 I also like coding (believe it or not).
 I like to travel and explore the world, although I haven’t been able to do so lately.

 I love music.
 I like listening Persian and American music in a variety of genres, like Persian classical music, pop, Persian and American rap, and rock.
-I redesigned the Android app for Radio Javan, a Persian music website, to provide a better litening experience for fans of Persian music.
+I redesigned the Android app for Radio Javan, a Persian music website, to provide a better listening experience for fans of Persian music.
 I also like playing guitar from time to time.
 I believe that the right music can uplift the human soul.

 I love my home country of Iran.
 While I only lived in Iran for the first ten years of my life, I have many fond memories of living there and being with my cousins and relatives.
 At the same time, I feel blessed to be in the United States, and to have the opportunity to reach my dreams.
 Had I stayed in Iran, my life would have been very different than what it is now.
 I would not have been able to attend college, for being a Baha’i, and my career opportunities would be severely limited.
 I am forever indebted to my parents for their decision to immigrate to the US, sacrificing their livelihood in Iran so that my brother and I could have a better future.